Rizque/GreenValley/README.md

 ## Contributing
 Contributions to the Green Valley Django App are welcome!
 If you find any issues or would like to suggest improvements, please submit a GitHub issue or pull request.

+## License
-## The Green Valley Django App is open-source software licensed under the MIT License.
+The Green Valley Django App is open-source software licensed under the MIT License.